 Is there an alternative to radical cystectomy?

-If the patient is unfit for surgery due to age or other medical problems, or cannot accept the stoma after surgery, he can be treated with combined radiotherapy and chemotherapy.
+If the patient is unfit for surgery due to age or other medical problems, or the tumour is not advanced, it may be possible for the patient to be treated with a combination of transurethral resection of bladder tumour, radiotherapy and chemotherapy.

 What if the cancer has already spread?

-If the bladder cancer has already spread to the lymph nodes or distant organs, the patient will require chemotherapy as surgery will not be enough to cure the patient.
+If the bladder cancer has already spread to the lymph nodes or distant organs, the patient will require chemotherapy or immunotherapy as surgery will not be enough to cure the patient.